Lei1025/YouTube/README.md

 # Skills Used

+Cleaned up codes implementing of MVC

+Built home feed layout by uicollectionview

+Customized navigation bar and status bar

+Created a slide in setting menu

 Integrating a REST API, JSON via NSURLSession

 Created a slide in menu by UICollectionView and UIView animation